paritytech/metrics/README.md

 - `repo`: Name of the repository to crawl.
   - **Optional**.
   - Default to the repository's name where this action is running.

+#### Outputs

+In the [action's summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/), it will publish the markdown file, so be sure to see the `summary` (which is different than the logs).